Code: DEC15 for 15% off all regularly priced items until 1.1.25!

 You’ve probably seen it at grocery stores and restaurants.

-Tabasco is rated between 2,000 and 5,000 SHU and while it’s reasonably hot, it’s a long way from the top.
+Tabasco is rated between 2,000 and 5,000 SHU, and while it’s reasonably hot, it’s far from the top.

 Even the names sound hot!

-Blair’s Mega Death Sauce, for example, contains cayenne (30,000 to 50,000 SHU), chipotle (5,000 to 10,000 SHU), and habanero (100,000 to 350,000 SHU) peppers making it one of the hottest sauces you’ll find.
+Blair’s Mega Death Sauce, for example, contains cayenne (30,000 to 50,000 SHU), chipotle (5,000 to 10,000 SHU), and habanero (100,000 to 350,000 SHU) peppers, making it one of the hottest sauces you’ll find.

 Hot Sauces at Every Step of the Scoville Scale

-Remember though, we are a flavor first company.
+Remember, though, we are a flavor-first company.

 We’ve got sauces at every step of the Scoville Heat Scale, from Mild to Extremely Hot!